|Value||Eligibility||Open date||Close date|

 This scholarship is valued at $1500.

-I. Occupational Therapy
+I. Occupational Therapy,

 II.
 Speech Pathology, or

-c.
+d.
 Applicants must be available to undertake one of their final practicums with the Cerebral Palsy Alliance.

-d.
-Applicants enrolled in the Master of Occupational Therapy or Bachelor of Applied Science (Occupational Therapy) must provide a letter from the Work Integrated Learning Occupational Therapy academic confirming that a placement at Cerebral Palsy Alliance would meet their placement requirements.
+e.
+Applicants enrolled in one of the following degrees must provide a letter from the Work Integrated Learning (WIL) Occupational Therapy academic confirming that a placement at Cerebral Palsy Alliance would meet their placement requirements.

-f.
+h.
 Applicants must have the following:

 I. a strong academic and/or practical achievement in the paediatric study components,

-II. a satisfactory academic achievement and,
+II. satisfactory academic achievement, and

 III. passed all practicum units prior to their final practicum.